Julius Caesar: Act 2, Scene 1

 LIGARIUS

-316 I am not sick, if Brutus have in hand
+316 I am not sick, if Brutus have in hand317 Any exploit worthy the name of honour.
+BRUTUS

 323. exorcist: a magician who drives out evil spirits. conjured up: magically raised.